TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 9) Click on the V-Things List and create a new Virtual Sensor for any KPI you want.
 10) now navigate back to the Virtual Sensor Dashboard and you will see all three sensors: two from Node1 and one from Node2.

-You can now login to Node1 or Node2 and you will always see all three sensors.
+You can now login to Node1 or Node2 or even the Cloud.C-Labs.com/NMI and you will always see all three sensors!

 ### What is this good for?

-What we have created is a so call "Forwarder".
+What we have created is a so call "Forwarder Mesh".

-***Image of
+***Image of Forwarding Mesh here***

+Imaging Node2 being on the OT Shopfloor with no access to the internet but you want to monitor data from that Machine in the cloud.
+Node1 is in the DMZ or on the IT side of your company.
+Node